Take Advantage of These Opportunities During College to Prepare Yourself for Future Career Success

 Make it happen

 Most universities have an online registry of student organizations on campus.
 Go online and identify a few organizations that you may be interested in.
 For example, consider student organizations related to your major.
 Next, research the organizations online and narrow down your list.
 After you have narrowed down your list, attend a few meetings for each organization and ask student leaders what kind of leadership opportunities exist.
-Ask each organization what their mission statement is and how does the organization fulfill their mission.
+Ask each organization what its mission statement is and how the organization fulfills its mission.
 Ask about opportunities for networking, professional development, and community involvement.
 Finally, take some time to consider each group and then decide which one or ones will allow you to grow the most, apply for membership, and become active.

 If you are adventurous, and you are having trouble finding an active organization that you like on campus, check to see if there is a dormant organization of interest that can be reactivated.
 Alternatively, you could start your own group with some friends who have similar interests.
 Creating a group from scratch or re-establishing a group can be a tremendous amount of work, but you will almost be assured to acquire the personal and professional development skills that you won’t receive with academic study alone.